AlgoMaster Logo

 Step 1: Start with characters

-We split every word into individual characters and add a special end-of-word marker (let's use _).
-Our initial vocabulary is every unique character in the corpus.
+We split every word into individual characters and add a special end-of-word marker.
+In this toy example, we use _.
+The initial vocabulary is every unique character in the corpus.

 Step 2: Count all adjacent pairs

-We look at every pair of neighboring tokens across all words, weighted by frequency:
+We count neighboring token pairs across all words, weighted by word frequency:

 Step 3: Merge the most frequent pair